openrsacloud/backend-main/docs/files.md

 		}
 	 ```

- - `GET /api/files/folder/:id?`
+ - `GET /api/files/get_folder/:id?`
 	- Authentication required: **Bearer \<TOKEN>**
-	- id parameter is optional (ex. folders:ID), if not ptovided, it returns the user's home directory
+	- id parameter is optional, if not ptovided, it returns the user's home directory
 	- Example response:
 	 ```
 		{